 We live in a day and age where the internet is overloaded with advice.
 You have access to countless amounts of tips and tricks that could potentially help you build a successful business.
 But without the ability to think critically about whether these tips and tricks actually apply to your specific situation, you’ll never reach long-term success.

-That’s why strategy is so important nowadays.
-It grounds your business in principles that can apply to almost situation and, in turn, help your business achieve both its short-term and long-term goals.
+That’s why strategy is so important.
+It grounds your business in principles that can apply to almost any situation and, in turn, help your business achieve both its short-term and long-term goals.